ngrossmann/slibexif/README.md

 libexif
 =======

-Scala library to read and maybe oneday modify JPEG Exif segments.
+Scala library to read JPEG Exif data.
+Check the wiki to see some examples.

-*This is work in progress*